negipo/sunaba_code/README.md

 1. Denies all operations by default
 2. Allows reading from all files
 3. Allows writing only to specified directories
-4. Optionally allows network access
+4. Enables network access for Claude Code authentication
 5. Allows process forking and execution
+6. Provides access to Claude configuration files and temporary files

-This ensures that Claude Code (or any other command) can only modify files in explicitly allowed directories.
+This ensures that Claude Code (or any other command) can only modify files in explicitly allowed directories while maintaining necessary access for authentication.

 ## Examples